 Safe Travels in the United States – Treatment of Women

-Women in the United States have freedoms unlike any other country.
+Women in the United States have freedoms, unlike any other country.
 A woman can work, dress, and become educated in any form – in any place.
 Women have rights.

 In short – be respectful of women.
 If she says, “No” that is exactly what she means.
 The laws are very strict and the punishment severe for men who do not respect a woman when she says “No”.

 If you are from a country where ‘Eve teasing’ is acceptable then you need to read this clearly.
 There is NO such thing as ‘Eve teasing’ in the US that is acceptable.
-You will be arrested and charge with assault for doing anything that could be considered ‘Eve teasing’ back in your home country.
+You will be arrested and charged with assault for doing anything that could be considered ‘Eve teasing’ back in your home country.

 Even if a woman is wearing a low cut blouse, or a short skirt, or makeup, or high heels, or perfume she is NOT necessarily interested in romance.
-These actions are normal in the United States and are just an indication of her personal fashion style = NOT an indication of her morales or her desires for romantic attention.
+These actions are normal in the United States and are just an indication of her personal fashion style = NOT an indication of her morals or her desires for romantic attention.
 If she says NO to your romantic advances then leave her alone or risk getting arrested.

 Do not touch a woman without her permission.
 The laws grant women the right to fight back and other people will come to her aid if you are bothering her.
 Keep your hands to yourself.

 Prostitution is illegal except in some places in Nevada.
 Punishment is severe.

 Safe Travels in the United States – What about scams?

 When you travel to a country other than your own you need to be careful of potential scams.
 Sometimes you’ll encounter people begging on the street.
 Beggers might have a sign that says something like, “Anything helps.
 God Bless.” or “Will Work for Food”.
 If you feel led to give a few coins then do so, but it is also perfectly ok to just ignore them and walk on by.